vboussange/PhDthesis/draft/intro.md

 - automated processes for distilling this data into knowledge in the form of analytical natural laws have not kept pace -- > Need for scientific data mining \cite{King2004}

 ## Inverse modelling: combining models and data
+- scientific computing and machine learning have been opposed
+  - machine learning : data driven
+  - scientific computing: technical numerically intensive differential equations that mirror physical processes
 - For centuries, science has consisted in using intuition to identify the laws that underlie phenomena in nature \cite{Schmidt2009}.
 - Advances in machine learning are recently shaking this tedious process, which might be automated. \cite{Schmidt2009}
+- How machine learning is helping scientific computing
+  - surrogate modelling: simulations can be accelerated by having machine learning models approximate the input-output relation.
+  - more interesting to us: Inverse problems: For many parameterized scientific simulations, one can ask "what parameters would make my model best fit the data?"
+This inverse problem is pervasive yet difficult because it requires the ability to efficiently compute the gradient of a large existing simulation.
 - Recent advances in interpretable machine learning are enabling the generation of theories to be automated: machines have identified mathematical laws in physical and biological systems that took many years for scientists to solve manually
 - opportunities: tackling climate change with machine learning \cite{Rolnick2023}
 - Method for automatically generate symbolic equations for nonlinear coupled dymamical systems directly from time series data \cite{WOS:000247363000007} --> Symbolic regression.
 Cons: this method is "model-free", and is rather more relevant in engineering.
 It generates equation from a bank of polynomials, but is not suited for testing a bunch of different models.
 It also handle model with simple dynamics, while real-world systems often show chaotic dynamics.
 Identifying only the useful analytical relations that are related to the system dynamics. still faced with the challenge of justifying and giving words to their meaning.
 One difficulty is that we cannot know with cer- tainty the units of bulk constants in the law ex- pressions (for example, combinations of masses, lengths, etc. embodied in the system).
 Second, the equation may model something that is in- herently difficult to observe directly, such as total energy.
 Requiring equations to maintain consist- ent physical units still leaves room for ambiguity. \cite{Schmidt2009} \cite{Mangan2017}